augustojulio-code/augustojulio-code/README.md

   I'm Java Dev,i've been studying programming since 2018<br>
   with a lot of experience in object-oriented programming,<br>
-  Java, UML, SQL and NoSQL databases.
+  Java, UML, SQL, NoSQL databases and software engineering.

 ## About me
   * I currently work as a freelance developer<br>